“A modern day troubadour and music industry survivor"

 The accompanying "She" video, directed by talented filmmaker Steven Christopher, received the "Visions of U.S. Video Award" from the American Film Institute.
 In addition, the "She" video received a Silver Award at the WorldFest International Film Festival, and was entered into 200 other international film festivals by the WorldFest Organization.

 As an openly gay artist, Daniel has never shied away from speaking out on subjects of equality and justice.
-At the Twenty Fifth Anniversary of The Stonewall rebellion that marked a turning point in the LGBT fight for acceptance, Daniel received a standing ovation from an estimated half a million people after performing his song, "Pushing Back Life."
+At the Twenty-Fifth Anniversary of The Stonewall rebellion that marked a turning point in the LGBT fight for acceptance, Daniel received a standing ovation from an estimated half a million people after performing his song, "Pushing Back Life."

-Not wanting to be limited to recording only when a record label footed the bill, Daniel educated himself on the art of sound engineering and music production: recording CDs for himself and others in the process.
+Not wanting to be limited to recording only when a record label footed the bill, Daniel educated himself on the art of sound engineering and music production, recording CDs for himself and others in the process.
 His organic approach to songwriting and prolific ability has resulted in a catalog of over 800 songs spanning many different musical styles.
-When not recording, Daniel spends his time creating gigantic works of art, which have been shown in galleries througout America.
+When not recording, Daniel spends his time creating gigantic works of art, which have been shown in galleries throughout America.
 He also began his acting career with a bang, landing roles in many films.

 Daniel has hosted countless fundraisers for animal shelters and donates his time and talent to both human- and animal-related charities.
 He’s been privileged to work with - and learn from - many accomplished people, among them Daryl Hall and Sir Elton himself.
-This résumé combined with innate talent makes Daniel’s music inspiring and unique.
+This résumé, combined with innate talent makes Daniel’s music inspiring and unique.